AP Exclusive: DOJ rescinds ‘zero tolerance’ immigration rule

 Then-Attorney General Jeff Sessions, along with Trump and other top leaders in his administration, were bent on curbing immigration.
 The "zero tolerance" policy was one of several increasingly restrictive policies aimed at discouraging migrants from coming to the Southern border.
 Trump's administration also vastly reduced the number of refugees allowed into the U.S. and all but halted asylum at the border, through a combination of executive orders and regulation changes.

 The policy began April 6, 2018, under an executive order that was issued without warning to other federal agencies that would have to manage the policy, including the U.S. Marshals Service and Health and Human Services.
 It was halted June 20, 2018.
-A federal judge ordered the families to be reunited and is still working to do so.
+A federal judge ordered the families to be reunited.

 The watchdog report also found that Sessions and other top officials knew the children would be separated under the policy and encouraged it.
 Justice officials ignored concerns from staff about the rollout and did not bother to set up a system to track families in order to reunite them.
 Some children are still separated.